mollyim/flatline-platform/docs/compromises.md

 # Flatline Prototype Compromises

-The following document lists a series of know compromises made for the Flatline prototype.
+This document lists a series of know compromises made for the Flatline prototype.
 These compromises were made for the sake of keeping the scope of the prototype contained and to reduce the complexity of working in the development and testing of the prototype.
 This list aims to identify them so that they can be addressed after the protoype stage is completed.

 This list is not exhaustive and compromises may be added or removed as development of the prototype evolves.